Budibase/website/content/blog/tutorials/rest-api-gui.md

 This is what you are going to learn today:

-* A one-step method to import and test endpoints for any REST API.
+- A one-step method to import and test endpoints for any REST API.
-* How to create an app without coding.
+- How to create an app without coding.
-* How to connect this app to a REST API.
+- How to connect this UI for REST API data.
-* How to build screens to send requests and output information.
+- How to build screens to send requests and output information.
-* How to save requests for later use.
+- How to save requests for later use.
-* How to build CRUD screens with one click.
+- How to build CRUD screens with one click.
+- How to deploy your GUI for REST API data.

-Let's get started!
+Let’s get started!

 ## What is a REST API interface?